The Road to Peace in Afghanistan Passes Through China

 Barnett Rubin, New York University

 Trade tensions between Washington and Beijing make cooperation between them complex, says Barnett Rubin, a leading expert on Afghanistan from New York University.
-Yet whenever America’s peace talks with the Taliban resume, experts say that China will have a central role.
+Yet experts say that China will have a central role.
 Of the world’s major powers, no other country can match China’s clout with both the elected government of Afghanistan and with Pakistan [and therefore, with the Taliban].
 China is the biggest investor in Afghanistan — $3.5 billion since 2005, according to the American Enterprise Institute.
-And while relations between the U.S. and Pakistan are strained — Trump last November tweeted that its former Cold War ally had “not done a damn thing for us” — Beijing is today Islamabad’s biggest economic and military benefactor.
+And while relations between the U.S. and Pakistan are strained — Trump tweeted in November 2018 that its former Cold War ally had “not done a damn thing for us” — Beijing is today Islamabad’s biggest economic and military benefactor.
 It has invested more than $60 billion in Pakistan, where a highway connecting the port of Gwadar to Xinjiang in China is the centerpiece of President Xi Jinping’s Belt and Road Initiative.
 Those investments in both countries are also what gives China the impetus to try and fill any power vacuum to safeguard its regional economic and security interests.

 “China wants to help the U.S. because they share a common interest in a stable Afghanistan,” says Rubin.

 Still, there are limitations to what China can do, which have been on display.
-Before canceling peace talks, the U.S. was urging China to press Pakistan to get the Taliban into the same room as Afghan officials.
-But the Taliban still rejects formal talks with the Afghan government, accusing it of being an American puppet.
-China’s investments in Pakistan — and their centrality to the BRI more broadly — are a double-edged sword: They also give Islamabad leverage over Beijing, which doesn’t want to upset such a vital partner too much.
+The U.S. has been urging China to press Pakistan to get the Taliban into the same room as Afghan officials.
+But the Taliban has long rejected formal talks with the Afghan government, accusing it of being an American puppet, though it now must hold those conversations as part of the deal it has signed with the U.S. China’s investments in Pakistan — and their centrality to the BRI more broadly — are a double-edged sword: They also give Islamabad leverage over Beijing, which doesn’t want to upset such a vital partner too much.
 And when Washington was a major partner of Islamabad, for several years it tried to get Pakistan to change course on the Taliban, without success.
 For Pakistan, the Taliban represents a vital insurance policy against the influence of India in Afghanistan, where elected governments have tended to lean toward New Delhi.
 To expect Pakistan to dump the Taliban at the behest of China would be naive, say some analysts.

 “Pakistan will always act in its own interests before it acts in the interests of anyone else,” says Aziz Rafiee, an Afghan activist and executive director of the Afghan Civil Society Forum.